Execution (computing): Debugging

-Some program debugging can only be performed (or is more efficient or accurate when performed) at runtime.
+Some debugging can only be performed (or is more efficient or accurate when performed) at runtime.
 Logic errors and array bounds checking are examples.
 For this reason, some programming bugs are not discovered until the program is tested in a production environment with real data, despite sophisticated compile-time checking and pre-release testing.
 In this case, the end-user may encounter a "runtime error" message.